MicrosoftDocs/Hololens/hololens/hololens-insider.md

 3. Press the button on the FIDO Key / Tap the NFC Key against the reader again.
 4. The Device logs in.

       a.
-Note:  if the user is new to the device, the Single Biometric Disclosure Screen will be displayed.
+Note:  if the user is new to the device, the Single Biometric Disclosure Screen is displayed.
 5. Start Menu then appears.

 > [!NOTE]